Contact

 Register to our Newsletter

-Musical direction: Lukas Karytinos
+Conductor: Lukas Karytinos

-Stage direction, sets, costumes: Nikos S. Petropoulos
+Stage director, sets, costumes, lighting: Nikos S. Petropoulos

-Lighting: Christos Tziogkas
+Lighting revival: Christos Tziogkas

 Chorus master: Agathangelos Georgakatos